guntribam/stack-demo/README.md

 >The upshot of this is the machine boundary between your `app` and your `api` is eliminated.
 You do not need to worry about the plumbing that allows your browser-side `app` code to communicate with the server-side `api` code.
 Internal REST apis and http calls within your application space are a thing of the past.
 Everything is mediated via dispatched REDUX actions and the changes to local REDUX state they cause.

 ## Features
 This demo consists of a series of features.
+Each feature extends and builds on the previous.
+The first few are essential reading if you want to use the stack at all, the rest will get you doing genuinely useful things.

 * ## [hello](#feature-hello)